 Why doesn’t Insight alone create change?

-patterns.
 This can feel frustrating or even discouraging.
-The reason is simple: insight alone doesn’t
+The reason is simple: insight alone doesn’t create lasting change.

 Why knowing isn’t enough: